armin-reichert/pacman/README.md

 Shortest paths in the maze graph can be computed with the method *Maze.findPath(Tile source, Tile target)*.
 This method runs a Breadth-First-Search on the underlying grid graph to compute the shortest path.
-The used [graph library](https://github.com/armin-reichert/graph) provides also more sophisticated search algorithms like Dijkstra or [A-Star](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html) that could be used by just changing a single line of code in the Maze class:
+The used [graph library](https://github.com/armin-reichert/graph) provides also more sophisticated search algorithms like Dijkstra or [A-Star](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html) that could be used by changing a single line of code in the Maze class:

 ```java
 GraphTraversal pathfinder =